What is a VPN?

 Corporate VPN

-It's not uncommon these days for a business to have their own corporate VPN.
+It's not uncommon these days for a business to have their own corporate VPN, but what is a VPN in a business setting?
 A business VPN has become even more important with the rise in remote work.
 It allows employees to connect directly to a VPN run by the company, securing their connection as if they were physically at the office.
-They provide encryption that meets company standards and keep proprietary documents secure.
+The VPN provides encryption that meets company standards and keeps proprietary documents secure.

-It's important to note that connecting to your company's VPN server isn't about protecting you.
-A corporate VPN protects the business.
+It's important to note that connecting to your company's VPN server isn't about protecting your online activity.
+Ultimately, a corporate VPN protects the business.
 Your Internet connection will still be visible to the company itself in most cases, despite the VPN.

 The problem with a private VPN is that it doesn't actually improve your security.
-You don't get the benefit of a global VPN server network to hide your IP address, you don't have shared IPs to mask your identity, and you don't have the security infrastructure of a consumer VPN, to name just a few drawbacks.
-Private VPNs have a very limited purpose and won't really help you site to site.
+You don't get the benefit of a global VPN server network to hide your IP address, you don't have shared IPs to mask your identity, and you don't have the security infrastructure of a consumer VPN.
+Private VPNs have a very limited purpose and won't really help you during an average online session.

 PrivadoVPN Offers All of These Amazing Features